Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint4-mid/index.md

 - Get better data for analysis and prototyping
  <span class="badge bg-info">_**In progress**_</span>

-These are are currently identified risks and issues
+These are our currently identified risks and issues
 ---------------------------------------------------
 - [Risk] Access to data
 - [Risk] Differing Visions of what' we're doing (Beta, proof of concept)